Special Interest Music

 At the interview, panel members will outline the expectations of the Special Interest Music program and whole school expectations.
 Applicants are asked to outline their musical and other relevant interests, and discuss why they would like to be part of the Special Interest Music program.

-The audition panel consists of 2 representatives from the Special Interest Music Centres.
+The panel consists of 2 representatives from the Special Interest Music Centres.
 Results are expected to be emailed in week 5, term 2.

 For further information contact: